Last updated: 7 December 2023

 - through security cameras at our premises;

-- when you apply for credit terms with us, or complete an application, purchase order, agreement or similar or related paperwork;
+- when you apply for credit terms/financial accommodation with us, or complete an application, expression of interest form, purchase order, agreement or similar or related paperwork;

 - through your participation in our procurement processes;